sangeet259/one-one-sockets-quiz-app/README.md

 # One on One Quiz App using sockets
 Quiz over the terminal using sockets !

-This app uses python sockets library to connect two players and initiates a quiz between tham !
+This app uses python sockets library to connect two players and initiates a quiz between them !

 ### How to use ?